mebeim/aoc/2019/README.md

     # possible move recursively.
     for k, d in reachable_keys(src, mykeys):
         # Take k and move there.
         newsrc  = k
         newkeys = mykeys | {k}
         dist    = d

         # See what's the solution to find all other keys having taken k.
         dist += minimum_steps(newsrc, n_find - 1, newkeys)

+        # Update the current solution if that was better.
         if dist < best:
             best = dist

     return best
 ```

-It seems pretty clear that we have left do now is writing a good
+It seems pretty clear that all we have left do now is writing a good
 `reachable_keys()` function.
-We have a graph with weighted edges:
+We have a graph with weighted edges: [Dijkstra's
-[Dijkstra's algorithm][[algo-dijkstra] is for sure the easiest way to find all
+algorithm][algo-dijkstra] is for sure the easiest way to find all reachable keys
-reachable keys and the smallest amount of steps to reach each of them.
+and the smallest amount of steps to reach each of them.

 We can adapt the function we wrote for [day 6][d06] part 2.
 There are three main
 differences from day 6 here: